Spectate from the chicane at the Revival to see plenty of classic cars going sideways as they exit this infamous point of our Motor Circuit.

 A 20m woodland rue, from Halnaker to Lavant, was planted by our forestry teams & volunteers, featuring native species like oak, beech, & hornbeam

 Grab your ski pass and slip into your finest ski gear.
 The Kennels Après Ski Party is back on the Putting Green for two unmissable nights this December.
 Get ready to party on the piste with an everything‑done‑for‑you celebration to round off the year in unforgettable style.
+Please note, tickets for Saturday 13 December have now sold out.

 Grab your ski pass and slip into your finest ski gear.
 The Kennels Après Ski Party is back on the Putting Green for two unmissable nights this December.
 Get ready to party on the piste with an everything‑done‑for‑you celebration to round off the year in unforgettable style.
+Please note, tickets for Saturday 13 December have now sold out.

-Embrace the Après Ski Party vibe, no ski pass required.
+Embrace the Après Ski Party vibe.

 Swap your suit for salopettes and step into an alpine wonderland, as The Putting Green is transformed into the ultimate winter playground.
 Our annual Après Ski Party brings the magic of the mountains to you: twinkling lights, seasonal street food, a fully stocked bar, champagne flowing, and a live DJ spinning all the best party tracks to keep the dancefloor buzzing all night.